Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 FUN FACT: The popular choice for law enforcement or defensive use (like home defense) is a 6 MOA dot for their pistols.

-Now that you have a decent background on 3 MOA vs 6 MOA red dots (and the different things to consider regarding sight picture and target shooting), here are some top red dot picks you might want to check out.
+Now that you know more about 3 MOA vs 6 MOA red dots, here are some top red dot picks you might want to check out.

 1. Trijicon RMR Type 2